helm/helm-www/content/en/blog/2022-03-21-tools-to-manage-helm-declaratively.md

 * [Helmfile](https://github.com/roboll/helmfile) - A declarative spec for deploying Helm charts.
 * [Captain](https://github.com/alauda/captain) - A Helm controller
 * [Helm Provider for Terraform](https://github.com/hashicorp/terraform-provider-helm) - Enables you to manage Helm charts through Terraform
-* [Orkestra](https://azure.github.io/orkestra/) - Release Orchestration and Lifecycle Management (LCM) platform for a related group of Helm releases and their subcharts.
+* [Orkestra](https://azure.github.io/orkestra/) - Built on other tools in this list, Orkestra adds a robust dependency graph for a related group of Helm releases and their subcharts, as well as a reverse DAG for specifying dependency requirements for rollbacks.
 * [Fleet](https://github.com/rancher/fleet) - A GitOps tool chain that works with Kubernetes manifests, Helm charts, and Kustomize.

 ### High-Level Tool Comparison